Gijsreyn/learn-dsc/content/docs/initiate/level-3-the-input-output-and-manifest.md

 dsc resource get --resource Microsoft.DSC.Debug/Echo --file $outFile
 ```

-You have multiple input formats in DSC, including the possible options to sent it towards the DSC resource if it _requires it_.
-Let's take a look at the output transformations.
+You have now learned about the multiple input formats DSC can use.
+You've seen the possible options by either using `--input` or `--file` if the DSC resource requires it.
+In the next section, you are going to learn about the output transformations.

 ## Explore Output Transformations in DSC